mzhang28/blog/content/setup/2020-05-04-command-line-email-with-aerc/index.md

 ### isolating the keychain

+proton-bridge needs a keychain to store the keys that it gets from authenticating.
+The bridge supports [password-store][5] and GNOME keyring, but I'll be setting up password-store here.
+The goal now is to create a password-store instance that's isolated from the default installation so it doesn't require any interactive prompts.

-So for this section, I created two directories: the directory for the new GPG homedir, and the directory for the new password-store.
+For this part, I created two directories: the directory for the new GPG homedir, and the directory for the new password-store.
 If you're copy-pasting commands out of this post, I'd recommend you add these variables right now:

 ```bash
 export PASSWORD_STORE_DIR=/path/to/password/store